justinseger015-ctrl/CaseStrainer/docs/DEPLOYMENT_VUE.md

 ### 2. Build and Deploy the Vue.js Frontend

-Run the build script to compile the Vue.js frontend and copy it to the correct location:
+Run the build script to compile the Vue.js frontend:

 ```bash
 .\build_and_deploy_vue.bat